Purely Inseparable Galois theory I: The Fundamental Theorem: Introduction

+\end{enumerate} \end{construction} \begin{remark} Under the natural grading conventions we adopt, the homotopy groups $\pi_\ast(\mathfrak{g})$ of any partition Lie algebra form a \textit{shifted} {Lie algebra, {which means that} the} bracket preserves $\pi_1(\mathfrak{g})$ and satisfies $[x,y] = (-1)^{|x||y|}[y,x]$, as well as the usual graded Jacobi identity. {Shifted Lie brackets are familiar from homotopy theory, where they appear as Whitehead products.} \end{remark}

-\begin{example} For any field extension $K\subset F$, we can construct two different partition Lie algebras: \begin{enumerate} \item The tangent fibre of the representable $F$-formal moduli problem $\Spf(F \otimes_K F)$, which encodes deformations of the diagonal, is a partition Lie algebra over $F$ with underlying chain complex \item Infinitesimal deformations of the $K$-scheme $\Spec(F)$ are encoded by a \mbox{Kodaira--Spencer formal} moduli problem; the corresponding partition Lie algebra over $K$ has underlying \mbox{chain complex} \end{enumerate} \end{example}\
+\begin{example} For any field extension $K\subset F$, we can construct two different partition Lie algebras: \begin{enumerate} \item The tangent fibre of the representable $F$-formal moduli problem $\Spf(F \otimes_K F)$ {(given by the functor of points, see \Cref{ex:functor_points})}, which encodes deformations of the diagonal, is a partition Lie algebra over $F$ with underlying chain complex \item Infinitesimal deformations of the $K$-scheme $\Spec(F)$ are encoded by a \mbox{Kodaira--Spencer formal} moduli problem; the corresponding partition Lie algebra over $K$ has underlying \mbox{chain complex} \end{enumerate} \end{example}\